 ESG Landscape architects are tasked with surveying the terrain and geography of the land before creating a design that combines new structures seamlessly with the surrounding natural environment.

-However, they can also work in cities or other unique areas to help craft infrastructure systems that are sustainable.
+This field generally is for those working in rural areas and wildlife habitats.
+However, they can also work in cities or other unique areas to help craft sustainable infrastructure systems.

 A diverse range of technical skills, ESG knowledge, an eye for design, and a creative problem-solving approach must be successful.